-Appendix 1
+Appendix 1: Hypoglycaemia unawareness scores

-From Clarke et al Reduced awareness of hypoglycaemia in adults with IDDM.
-Diabetes care 1995;18:517.
+1. Clarke Score: Clarke et al. Reduced awareness of hypoglycaemia in adults with IDDM.
+Diabetes Care 1995;18:517.

-1) Check the cate.gory that best describes you: (check one only)
+Check the category that best describes you: (check one only) I always have symptoms when my blood sugar is low (A) 1 sometimes have symptoms when my blood sugar is low (R) 1 no longer have symptoms when my blood sugar is low (R)

-- I always have symptoms when my blood sugar is low (A) - 1 sometimes have symptoms when my blood sugar is low (R) - 1 no longer have symptoms when my blood sugar is low (R) - 2) Have you lost some of the symptoms that used to occur when your blood sugar was low? yes (R) no (A)
+2) Have you lost some of the symptoms that used to occur when your blood sugar was low? yes (R) no (A)